Skip to main content

 Cover Image for The Hidden Language of Odds: How to Decode Prop Price Movement

-In sports betting, especially prop bets, you’ll often notice that the odds for a wager changing over time.
+In sports betting, especially prop bets, you'll often notice the odds on a wager change over time.
 New bettors see this and wonder, “What does it mean when the price of a prop changes?”
-This guide will walk through what a prop bet is, how odds (the “price”) work, why those odds move, and what that movement can signal to you.
-We’ll also cover practical tips to help you respond like a sharper bettor, with examples from MLB, NBA, and NFL markets.

 A prop bet is any wager on a specific event or statistic within a game that isn’t tied to the final score.
 Instead of betting on who wins, you bet on smaller “propositions.”
 These could be: